raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/develop_ocr_visionkit.md

 ---
 title: "Develop your own OCR on iOS 13 with VisionKit"
-description: "VisionKit is an Apple framework that we can use in our projects from iOS 13 and that allows us, for example, to detect text or read barcodes.
-Learn how to do it in this practical post."
+description: "VisionKit is an Apple framework that we can use in our projects from iOS 13 and that allows us, for example, to detect text or read barcodes."
 date: 2020-02-25
 categories: ["Framework", "Swift"]
-tags: ["Swift"]
+tags: ["Development", "VisionKit", "Code"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---